jforaker/slackd-project-dashboard/README.md

 ### Set up Loopback
 What is it? http://loopback.io/

+`npm install -g strongloop`

+`npm install loopback`

+Now Add a postgres db:  `slc loopback:datasource postgres` (where “postgres” is the name we chose for the db - can be any name)

+Start Postgres on your machine (spotlight search Postgres > open psql).
+Available here http://postgresapp.com/ if you don't have it.

-Create a model with the Loopback cli:  `slc loopback:model Account` - The generator guides you through creating your model.
+*Optional (Resource model will already be created) - Create a model with the Loopback cli:  `slc loopback:model Resource` - The generator guides you through creating your model.
 Enter the values highlighted in blue.
 To accept the default, just press Enter.

 Test run the app with either `node .` or `slc run`

 Load http://0.0.0.0:3000/explorer to see the built-in API Explorer.

-Now Add a postgres db:  `slc loopback:datasource postgres` (where “postgres” is the name we chose for the db - can be any name)

 > make sure server/datasources.json matches your database name, for example: